refactor-group/.github/profile/README.md

 8. Writing mature project documentation (README and other)

 Ambi frontend software repos:
- * [Ambi](https://github.com/Jim-Hodapp-Coaching/ambi): our main web application frontend written in Elixir + JavaScript
+ * See the backend links above, all FEs are part of the same repos

 ### Non-technical ways of contributing & software engineer practice

-1. Facilitate community conversation in the Rust Never Sleeps Slack server
+1. Facilitate community conversation in the Rust Never Sleeps Slack instance
 2. Facilitate regular project meetings keeping project members in sync and clear on next steps
 3. Contribute to defining embedded project features and requirements
 4. Contribute to defining cloud backend project features and requirements